-Sending Money to a Friend or Family Member
+Sending Money and Buying Sending Money to a Friend or Family Member Sending money

-Sending money

-You can send money to a friend or family member using the send money feature in your PayPal account.
+You can send money to a friend or family member as a personal transaction using the Send Money feature in your PayPal account.
 You can send money to a friend or family member even if they don't have an eligible PayPal account at the time you send them money, using their email address or mobile number in any currency that PayPal supports, and you can choose which payment method you want to use.
 If the person to whom you are sending money does not have an eligible PayPal account, they can claim it by opening an eligible PayPal account.
 If they don't claim it, it will be refunded to you.